mpartis/restapi_udemy_course/README.md

 # restapi_udemy_course
-Udemy course about building RESTful api's using ASP.NET Core Framework.
+Udemy course about building a RESTful API using ASP.NET Core Framework.